-So often bookworks are over-titled and over-explained.
+Bookworks can be over-titled and over-explained.
 Equally often, artists swing the other way, entitling works “Untitled” or simply giving them a number.
-The latter has the advantage of making the work stand on its own and, equally, forcing the viewer to stand on his or her own before the art object.
+The latter has the advantage of making the work stand on its own and, equally, forcing the viewer to stand on his or her own before the art object, and perhaps giving up.

 Where do our modern medical ideas truly come from, and how much of it can we attribute to the past?